fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 ## DATA Act Core Project Layout

-The DATA Act Core repository is a collection of common components used by other DATA Act repositories.
-The structure for the repository is as follows:
+The DATA Act Core is a collection of common components used by other DATA Act packages.
+The directory structure is as follows:

 ```
 dataactcore/